Biden taps ocean scientist Rick Spinrad to run NOAA

 “I strongly endorse his rapid confirmation and look forward to working with him toward a better future for our planet and our society,” White said.

-Spinrad is also likely to be tasked with addressing a “brain drain” at the agency.
-The House Science Committee report documented a 9 percent decrease in NOAA’s workforce over the last decade.
+Spinrad is probably will be tasked with addressing a “brain drain” at the agency.
+A House Science Committee report documented a 9 percent decrease in NOAA’s workforce over the past decade.

 Restoring the agency’s reputation and staff morale represent another area needing attention, according to people close to the agency.
-Both took a hit due to a scandal known as “Sharpiegate,” involving the former president’s false claim that Hurricane Dorian was going to strike Alabama, as well as the appointment of two climate science skeptics to senior positions in the waning days of the administration.
+Both took a hit due to a scandal known as “Sharpiegate,” involving the former president’s false claim that Hurricane Dorian was going to strike Alabama, as well as the appointment of two climate science skeptics to senior positions in the waning days of the Trump administration.

-“After four years of neglect and denial of science, Dr. Spinrad is the perfect person to bolster the spirits of the NOAA workforce, align them around the critical work before us, and personally lead the way forward,” wrote Eric Shwaab, senior vice president at the Environmental Defense Fund, who worked at NOAA under the Obama administration, in an email.
+“After four years of neglect and denial of science, Dr. Spinrad is the perfect person to bolster the spirits of the NOAA workforce, align them around the critical work before us, and personally lead the way forward,” Eric Shwaab, senior vice president at the Environmental Defense Fund, who worked at NOAA during the Obama administration, wrote in an email.

-As NOAA is embedded within the Department of Commerce and lacks independence, Spinrad will need to deftly navigate the sprawling bureaucracy to be effective, agency insiders say.
-On the climate issue in particular, he faces the challenge of coordinating with every cabinet-level agency and the White House, and working under the leadership of Gina McCarthy, White House climate czar, on domestic issues, and John Kerry, Biden’s climate envoy, on international activities.
+As NOAA falls within the Commerce Department and lacks independence, Spinrad will need to deftly navigate the sprawling bureaucracy to be effective, agency insiders say.
+On the climate issue in particular, he faces the challenge of coordinating with every Cabinet-level agency and the White House, and working under the leadership of Gina McCarthy, White House climate czar, on domestic issues, and John F. Kerry, Biden’s climate envoy, on international activities.

-Praise from both sides of the political aisle
+Praise from both sides of the aisle

-Former officials who served for both Republicans and Democrats praised his background, experience, and ability to lead.
+Former officials who served for both Republicans and Democrats praised his background, experience and ability to lead.

+“Dr. Spinrad is a fantastic choice,” said Jacobs, who held on as acting NOAA administrator through the end of the Trump administration.
+“His technical expertise and extensive policy experience are the perfect complement to lead the agency.”

-“I cannot think of a better choice for NOAA Administrator than Dr. Rick Spinrad," wrote Ret.
+“I cannot think of a better choice for NOAA Administrator than Dr. Rick Spinrad,” Ret.
 Rear Adm.
-Tim Gallaudet, an oceanographer who served as assistant administrator at NOAA under President Trump, in an email.
+Tim Gallaudet, an oceanographer who served as assistant administrator at NOAA under Trump, wrote in an email.
 “His scientific and policy expertise in the Navy, academia, and at NOAA as the former chief scientist are simply unmatched.”

-Scott Rayder, who served as chief of staff to as chief of staff to Vice Adm.
+Scott Rayder, who served as chief of staff to Vice Adm.
 Conrad Lautenbacher, NOAA administrator under President George W. Bush, said Spinrad’s experience as chief scientist “gives him an understanding of NOAA’s vast portfolio of missions and should help NOAA research to operations activities across the agency.”

 Kris Sarri, president and chief executive of the National Marine Sanctuary Foundation who served on the Biden transition team, wrote that the ocean community welcomes Spinrad’s selection.